fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/hello_world.md

 All tools presented on this site are free and very often open source.
 Unless you want to use advanced paid features of these tools or commercial software you should only bother for the electricity bill.

-### terms

-It's not hard to learn math operations if you don't know the difference between *digit* and *number* terms but it is frustrating to encounter totally unusual problem which you can't understand (eg "sum of digits in number").
-This page is to prevent such situations and give you basic understanding what actually is happening.

-So the first thing - **why there are multiple programming languages**.
+#### Question: Why there are multiple programming languages?

 The reason is simple: In the beginning, there was only pure machine code.
 Then, basic abstractions such as assembly appeared.
 These only mapped codes to named instructions so you could write `add`, `mov` instead of directly working on the binary system.
 Then, more advanced abstractions appeared allowing to write even easier to read code.

-No solution can fully satisfy everyone, so this why we have multiple humand and programming languages.
-Someone preferred `begin`, `end`, someone else `{}`.
+No solution can fully satisfy everyone, so this why we have multiple human and programming languages.
+Someone preferred `begin`, `end`, someone else `{` and `}` symbols.
 Someone wanted more convenience, someone else more performance.
 Different languages have different aims.
 All in all everything ends up in machine instructions.

 **So why C++?**